-Dundee City Council launches its 4 Cost of the School Day pledges
+Dundee City Council launches its 4 Cost of the School Day statements of intent - October 2018

-Following the findings of the Cost of the School Day Dundee report, we were delighted to work together with Dundee City Council to launch their four Cost of the School Day pledges on Friday 26th October at the new North East campus.
+Following the findings of the Cost of the School Day Dundee report, we were delighted to work together with Dundee City Council to launch their four Cost of the School Day statements of intent on Friday 26th October at the new North East campus.

 Pupils from Longhaugh Primary School, St Francis RC Primary School and Quarryview Nursery were there to help launch the pledges.
 CPAG staff were joined by Audrey May, Chief Education Officer, Stewart Hunter, Children and Families Convener, Peter Allan, Community Planning Manager and Head Teacher representatives from Longhaugh, St Francis and Braeview Academy.